lski/lski-request/README.md

                 // Static header
                 'content-type': 'application/json'
                 // Dynamic header called each request
-                'accept': function() {
+                'Authorization': function(options) {
-                    return 'application/json, text/javascript';
+                    return 'Bearer ' + token;
                 }
             }
 		});

 The following are the options that can be overriden

-- headers {object} __default:__ { 'content-type': 'application/json' }
+- headers {object} __default:__

+        {
+            "content-type": "application/json",
+            "accept": function(options) {
+                if(options.dataType === lski.request.dataTypes.JSON) {
+                    return "application/json, text/json"
+                }
+            }
+        }

   The headers object stores the that are passed along with each request in property:value pairs.
-Values can either be a string or function (If a function is called per request)
+Values can either be a string or function (functions is called per request and recieved a copy of the combined options request options). __NB:__ If the value for a header is null then it wont be added.

 - beforeSend {function=} __default:__ null